kayannr/Citi-Bike-Analytics/README.md

 >   * 2.
 The peak at age 111 for average trip duration can be determined as erroneous.
 >   * 3.
 There are more costumers than subscribers at age 50.
 >   * 4.
 There are more subscribers than costumers at age 30.
 >   * 5.
-There number of subscribers and costumers is the same for ages older than 50.
+There number of subscribers and costumers is roughly the same for ages older than 50.

 * IV: Gender Analysis
 ![Dashboard_5](Figures/Dashboards/GENDER_ANALYSIS_I.png)